MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/commands-menus-and-toolbars.md

 ---
 title: Commands, Menus, and Toolbars
-description: Learn about commands, menus, and toolbars in Visual Studio, including what they are and how they work in VSPackages. ms.date: 11/04/2016 ms.topic: conceptual
+description: Explore the specific commands, menus, and toolbars in Visual Studio, including the available options and how the features work in VSPackages. ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: